-5. In what ways do you feel your gang awareness programs were effective?
-SMCPS has been transparent about emerging student involvement in reported gang sMCPS has been transparent about emerging student involvement in reported gang related activities and the increasingly destructive and disruptive actions taken by individuals identifying themselves as members of local community gangs.
+- 5. In what ways do you feel your gang awareness programs were effective?
+SMCPS has been transparent about emerging student involvement in reported gang related activities and the increasingly destructive and disruptive actions taken by individuals identifying themselves as members of local community gangs.
 We have actively partnered with the Sheriff's office to coordinate messaging, information, and appropriate response.
-The Memorandum of Understanding between schools, the State's Attorney's Office (required under Maryland Education Article 7-424.2) was reviewed and revised on August 15, 2017 for a term of three (3) years.
-The Memorandum of Understanding between schools and law enforcement (required under Maryland Education Article 7-424.2) was reviewed and revised on August 24, 2019.

-6. How were/are administrators and teachers trained to implement your gang policy/regulations?
+The Memorandum of Understanding between schools, the State's Attorney's Office (required under Maryland Education Article 7-424.2) was reviewed and revised on February 15, 2018.
+The Memorandum of Understanding between schools and law enforcement (required under Maryland Education Article 7-424.2) was reviewed and revised on August 24, 2019. - 6.
+How were/are administrators and teachers trained to implement your gang policy/regulations?